EldieTurner/ContainerFileSystem/README.md

-# ContainerFileSystem
+# ContainerFileSystemWatcher
-FileSystemWatcher that works within a container (to monitor a mounted volume)
+A custom 'FileSystemWatcher' that works within a container (to monitor a mounted volume)